-- (a) The primary use shall be light industrial, and business/research parks; Secondary uses shall be limited to the uses identified in (e) below. - (b) Use of the Planned Development process shall be preferred; - (c) The maximum floor area ratio shall be .50; the maximum impervious surface ratio shall be .85 - (d) Transient Accommodation Use shall not exceed 40 units per acre unless the alternate temporary lodging facilities densities and intensities standards are elected as outlined in Goal 6 and the subsequent objectives and policies. - (e) Public/Semi-Public; Retail Commercial; Personal/Business; Commercial/Business Service; Food Crop Production; and Transient Accommodation Use - Shall not exceed a maximum area of five (5) acres.
-Any such use, alone or when added to existing contiguous like uses, which exceeds this threshold shall require a plan amendment which shall include such uses and all contiguous like uses. - (f) Buffering shall be required between industrial development and non-industrial development as per standards set out in the City of Tarpon Springs Comprehensive Land Development Code.
+- (a) Those uses appropriate to and consistent with this category, as further defined by the Countywide Plan Rules, include: - Primary Uses Office; Research/Development-Light; Research/Development-Heavy; Manufacturing-Medium; Manufacturing-Light; Wholesale/Distribution; Storage/Warehouse-Light; - Secondary Uses Retail Commercial; Personal Service/Office Support; Commercial/Business Service; Food Crop Production; Transient Accommodations; Transportation/Utility - (b) Use of the Planned Development process shall be preferred; - (c) The maximum floor area ratio shall be .60; the maximum impervious surface ratio shall be .85 - (d) Transient Accommodation Use shall not exceed 40 units per acre unless the alternate temporary lodging facilities densities and intensities standards are elected as outlined in Goal 7 and the subsequent objectives and policies. - (e) Retail Commercial and Personal Service/Office Support use shall not exceed a maximum of three (3) acres; and, Commercial/Business Service, Food Crop Production, and Transient Accommodation Uses shall not exceed a maximum area of five (5) acres.
+Any such use, alone or when added to existing contiguous like uses, which exceeds this threshold shall require a plan amendment which shall include such uses and all contiguous like uses.

+(f) Buffering shall be required between industrial development and non-industrial development as per standards set out in the City of Tarpon Springs Comprehensive Land Development Code.